Why Managing Time?

 Why Time Blocking Is So Important

-- Boosts Focus: You concentrate on one task at a time, reducing multitasking.
+- Boosts Focus (You concentrate on one task at a time, reducing multitasking)

-- Reduces Decision Fatigue: You don’t waste time wondering what to do next.
+- Reduces Decision Fatigue (You don’t waste time wondering what to do next)

-- Makes Time Visible: You realize how little or how much time things really take.
+- Makes Time Visible (You realize how little or how much time things really take)

-🛠️ How to Time Block Effectively
+How to Time block

-✅ Step 1: Start With a Master Task List
+1: Start With a Master Task List

 From your to-do list, pick 3–5 key tasks for the day.
 These are the things you’ll create blocks for.

-✅ Step 2: Choose Your Tool
+2: Choose Your Tool

 Use: